 His life was taken from us.9

-- 8:34 Philip told the official, “Let me ask you a question.
+- 8:34 The official said to Philip, “Let me ask you a question.
 Who do you think the prophet is talking about?
 Himself or someone else?”

-- 8:35 Philip didn’t wait for an answer.
-He used this Bible passage as a launching pad to tell the official the good news about Jesus.
+- 8:35 Then Philip, using this Bible passage as a launching pad, began to tell the official the good news about Jesus.